 Community Action

 Washington County residents can receive help with emergency rent, heating and electricity costs.
-To receive help with rent, you’ll need to have an eviction notice.
-Please be aware that these funds are extremely limited and income restrictions apply.
+To receive help with rent, you will need to have an eviction notice.
+Please be aware that these funds are extremely limited and income restrictions do apply.

 While you’re checking out Community Action, be sure to check out their free weatherization services and energy assistance programs!
-These services can help you save money on your electric bill by improving energy efficiency.
+These services can help you save money on your electric bill by improving your home’s energy efficiency.
 Click here to learn more about their helpful programs!
+You might even find help with an emergency supply of food.

 Community Connect